bjackman/locali-ci/README.md

    terminated?

    Hacky temporary fix: massively increase timeout before we SIGKILL.
- - Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
-   Probably should fix all the simpler bugs first then look into this some more.
-   I don't see this when running against this repo, only when running on my big fat kernel tree.
  - Status output doesn't seem to get updated when tested range shrinks?
  - No tests for checking config cache...
  - No tests for actual contents of config cache.
 (E.g: Nothing to catch bug